Moturi Satyanarayana: Framer of the Indian Constitution (1948–1950)

-After India became independent from Britain, Moturi was a member of the Constituent Assembly of India from 1948–50.
+After India became independent from Britain, Moturi was a member of the Constituent Assembly of India from 1948 to 1950.
 He served as a Member of the Drafting Committee of the Indian Constitution for its Language Section.
 He was a key figure in the divisive debates on: what to make the official language of India (Hindi, English, or a number of local languages such as Bengali, Telugu, Tamil, etc.) how to set up a pluralistic civil service examination system; and how to balance local languages with national languages at different levels of government.
 He advocated for drafting of the Constitution in Indian languages first.

 Member of India's Parliament (1950–1966)

-After Indian Independence, from 1950–52, Moturi was a member of the Provisional Parliament of India as an MP.
+After Indian Independence, from 1950 to 1952, Moturi was a member of the Provisional Parliament of India as an MP.
 After the Indian Constitution was drafted, Moturi was nominated by the President of India as a Rajya Sabha (Upper House) member.
 He served twice between 1954 and 1966 (3 April 1954 to 2 April 1960 and 3 April 1960 to 2 April 1966).
 He was also a member of: the Madras Legislative Council (1952–54); the Central Advisory Board of Education of the Govt. of India; the Madras University Senate (1952–53); the Central Official Languages Commission (1954–56).